tundish/repo_of_the_unknown/blog/content/001_signing_up.md

 Set up to fail
 --------------

-I'm not stupid.
 I know this is a tall order.
 The competition is ten days long but I calculate I'll be lucky if I can average 2 hours a day amidst the other demands on my time.
 It's unlikely I'll be able to make anything very compelling.
 But it might provide another example demo for Balladeer.